prem-io/reactnd-WouldYouRather/README.md

-## Would You Rather Project - A Game developed using React & Redux
+### Would You Rather

+# A Game developed using React & Redux

-'Would You Rather' is a quiz based game which allows user to login, post questions and also poll on questions posted by other users.
+'Would You Rather' is a quiz based game which allows user to login, post questions and also poll to a question posted by other users.
 The project emphasizes using React & Redux to build the application.
-Redux store is used to persist information as we interact with the application.
+Redux store is used to persist information as we interact with the application and also helps in easy access to the store data in any component.

+## Prerequisites

+To install this project onto your machine and run it.
+You require Node.js installed in your system.
+To install node.js, navigate to [Node.js](https://nodejs.org/en/download/) and install.
+The Node.js installer includes the NPM package manager.

 ## Installation Procedure